openeggbert/mind-net/CONTRIBUTING.md

 ### Backend

+- [ ] All ID fields should be migrated from integer to int64_t (i64) type for consistency and future compatibility
 - [ ] Replace hash_sha_256(password) with: Argon2id (best modern choice) or bcrypt/scrypt/PBKDF2
 - [ ] FEATURE Support for export to static HTML files
 - [ ] FEATURE Support for PostgresSQL storage